 Madison County, Alabama – General Family Information by David Glover

 |Census records, Chandler marriages, cemetery information and photos (including Chandler Cemetery), and more.|

 Tracking Your Roots – A genealogy and family history research resource for persons with ancestry or roots in any of the 65 counties in the state of Alabama.

 Georgia History – @ Georgia Info

-Georgia Death Certificates (beginning 1919) – searchable database at Georgia Archives
+Georgia Death Certificates (1919-1927) – searchable database at Georgia Archives

 Madison County Cemetery Book – An updated version of the Madison County Cemetery Book is now available from the Madison County Heritage Foundation for $45 plus $5 postage.